-- 2. Release moves may not land in an inverted position.
+- Release moves may not land in an inverted position.
 When performing a release move from an inverted position to a non-inverted position, the bottom of the dip will be used to determine if the initial position was inverted.
 Release moves inverted to non-inverted positions may not twist.
-Release moved from inverted to non-inverted positions have a spot. - 3.
+Release moved from inverted to non-inverted positions landing at prep level or higher must have a spot. - 3.
 Release skills that land in a non-upright position must have 3 catchers for a multi-based stunt and 2 catchers for a single based stunt. - 4.
 Release moves must return to original bases, unless the original base(s) are not physically capable of catching the release move as designated.

-Clarification: An individual may not land on the performing surface without assistance.
+${\it Clarification: An individual \ may \ not \ land \ on \ the \ performing \ surface \ without \ assistance.}$